MS and fertility: new study investigates ovarian health

 Summary

-This study looks at whether multiple sclerosis (MS) affects a woman's ovarian reserve—the number of eggs she has left.
-Researchers will compare blood tests and ultrasound results from 160 women aged 25 to 35, half with MS and half without.
+This study looks at whether multiple sclerosis (MS) affects a woman's egg supply (ovarian reserve).
+Researchers will compare blood hormone levels and ultrasound results between 160 women with MS and healthy women aged 25 to 35.
 The goal is to understand if MS itself impacts fertility, which could help guide family planning for women with the condition.

 Get updates